moyicat/moyicat.github.io/_posts/2016-11-01-graphq-visualizations.md

 ### Background

-Graphiq is a knowledge graph company that started out with a series of [vertical search engines][1]{:target="\_blank"}.
+Graphiq is a knowledge graph company that started out with a series of vertical search engines.
 We use data to help people make decisions about what should be their next smartphone, car, credit card, beer, movie, and more.
-Over the last seven years, we have collected 250 billion data points describing 1 billion entities across 500 different collections.
+At its peak, we had collected 250 billion data points describing 1 billion entities across 500 different collections.

 While our vertical search engines can present hundreds of data points in a logical sequence on a long webpage for the keen researchers out there, we wanted to create a smaller unit that could be embedded and shared to every single corner of the Internet.

-August 2013, [David Schnurr][2]{:target="\_blank"} and [Luke Depass](https://twitter.com/lukedepass){:target="\_blank"} created version one of the embeddable visualizations[^1]:
+August 2013, [David Schnurr][2]{:target="\_blank"} and [Luke Depass](https://twitter.com/lukedepass){:target="\_blank"} created version one of the embeddable visualizations:

 | ![Graphiq Old Visualization #1]({{ site.baseurl }}/assets/img/project-viz-old1.png) | ![Graphiq Old Visualization #2]({{ site.baseurl }}/assets/img/project-viz-old2.png) |